 Jobs For Nature - Southern Lakes Sanctuary

-As with all sectors of the country, we were impacted by COVID in 2020.
-Two of our regular sponsors were unable to provide us with their support - leaving us with a gap in our budget.
-I am delighted to say we were able to fill it with support from three new sponsors, Community Trust South (based in Invercargill) and Simplicity, a low-cost non profit fund manager (https://simplicity.kiwi) helped us get through the immediate shortfall.
-This was later followed with support from Boffa Miskell (www.boffamiskell.co.nz/).
-We are very grateful to all three organisations.
+We were impacted by COVID in 2020.
+Two regular sponsors were unable to support us - leaving a gap in our budget.
+I am delighted to say we were able to fill it with support from three new sponsors

 The cost to bait all the river traps

 The cost to maintain accurate predator data